 USD/MXN Latest Updates

-The US dollar shot higher during early trading on Monday, as we broke above the 20 MXN level.
+The US dollar has gone back and forth during the trading session on Monday, as we are sitting just above a potentially important support level.

 The Mexican Peso has trended stronger against the US Dollar the past two months and short-term indications look favorable too.